Myndex/SAPC-APCA/WhyAPCA.md

 ## The Solution

-APCA, the Advanced Perceptual Contrast Algorithm is a product of the larger SLUV Advanced Perceptual Color (SAPC) appearance model, which is specifically related to appearance on self illuminated RGB computer displays, and for modeling impairments.
+APCA, the Advanced Perceptual Contrast Algorithm is a part of the larger S-Luv Accessibility/Readability Color Appearance Model (SARCAM, formerly SAPC), which is specifically related to appearance on self-illuminated RGB computer displays, and for modeling impairments, with a focus on readability.

 ### Lightness contrast
-The APCA generates a contrast value based on a color pair, but this value is perceptually based: that is, regardless of how light or dark the colors are, a contrast value of 60 represents the same perceived readability contrast.
+The APCA generates a contrast value based on a color pair, and this value is perceptually based: that is, regardless of how light or dark the colors are, a contrast value of 60 represents the same perceived readability contrast.
 This is absolutely not the case with WCAG 2.x, which far overstates contrast for dark colors to the point that 4.5:1 can be functionally unreadable.

 The APCA contrast value is perceptually uniform, and based on the point where the CS curve flattens due to contrast constancy.
 Halving or doubling the APCA value relates to a halving or doubling of the perceived contrast.

 ### Spatial contrast
 The APCA then uses a lookup table to associate font size and weight to the readability contrast.
 The lookup tables shown thus far are for latin fonts.
 Different languages may want to have their own modified lookup tables specific to their needs.
+After some further studies, we expect the lookup table to be replaced with a set of parametric curves.

 ### Pass/Fail
 A principal point here is that a strict pass/fail is not instructive, is arbitrary, and not necessarily solving a given user need.
 In fact user needs when it comes to contrast are conflicting in that what is good for one can be harmful to another.
 This is even true of font size.